 This work is to be carried out by a qualified bushland regenerator working under guidelines set out in a Vegetation Management Plan.
 The Vegetation Management Plan will provide detailed information on weed control, access control, rubbish control, planting, monitoring and timing of revegetation works to be conducted within the retained vegetation and the areas to be revegetated within the study area.
-Revegetation must be done in accordance with best practice measures, principles and specifications as outlined in nationally accepted guidelines (where appropriate).
-Any replanting of native species must use specimens of local provenance.
+Revegetation must be done in accordance with best practice measures,

-Figure 57 Rehabilitation
+Figure 97 Rehabilitation.